kamicane/art/Docs/ART/ART.Path.md

 ART.Path {#ART-Path}
 ====================

-ART.Path lets you draw paths which you could pass into [ART.Shape][].
+ART.Path lets you create and manipulate arbitrary paths which you could draw using [ART.Shape][].

+You can also use paths to place objects at various points along a path.

+You create a path by issues one or more commands which moves a pointer and draw lines from the previous position.

+A move command can be used to move the pointer without drawing a line.
+This effectively creates several sub-paths within a path.

 ART.Path method: constructor
 ----------------------------